 Across the SUN Movement, countries are learning by doing when it comes to engaging business.
-In Tanzania, the SUN (SBN) Network worked the Government, the Tanzania Food and Nutrition Centre (TFNC) and its members, to ensure a role for business is articulated in the government's new National Multi-Stakeholder Nutrition Action Plan.
+In Tanzania, the SUN Business Network (SBN) worked with the Government, the Tanzania Food and Nutrition Centre (TFNC) and its members, to ensure a role for business is articulated in the government's new National Multi-Stakeholder Nutrition Action Plan.
 Working with the SUN Government Focal Point, three working groups are helping to deliver the new National Nutrition Strategy, prioritising interventions and forming new partnerships in food fortification, agricultural value chains and further engaging business to build consumer demand for nutrition.
 The SUN Business Network in Pakistan has formed an Executive Committee involving the SUN Focal Point, SBN conveners and the private sector.
 It has created a strategy where business leads on the development of 6 thematic roadmaps to support Pakistan's national nutrition strategy, across food fortification, water, sanitation and hygiene and agriculture.

 National companies which join the SBN commonly report two challenges preventing greater investment in nutrition: that the cost of nutrition is high, and that consumer demand is low.
 In recognition of the need to de-risk new investments for business in nutrition, the SBN in Mozambique has worked with a national donor to establish an investment fund for business.
-This will be a match funding vehicle that will work with a number of companies that can improve the availability of nutritious food and services at scale
+This will be a match funding vehicle that will work with a number of companies that can improve the availability of nutritious food and services at scale.

-Driving consumer awareness about nutrition is a key feature of the SBN's work at the country-level.
+Driving consumer awareness about nutrition is a key feature of the SBN's work at the countrylevel.
 In Zambia, the SBN is developing the first front-of-pack logo in Africa that will help consumers identify foods that are good for them and their families within the retail setting.
 The logo will strengthen the portfolio of local food companies that are committed to nutrition and help them to differentiate their products.
 This further links to SBN Zambia Consumer Preferences research conducted in 2015 on consumer decision making around food products that claim to have health or nutritional benefits.
 In 2015, SBN Zambia also worked with the Zambia Bureau of Standards to develop a guide on food compliance standards.
-A key take away from all these SUN Country experiences, is to build consensus on how business can support national nutrition strategies.
+A key take away